oskardudycz/WebApiWith.NET/README.md

 - `Trace` (value `0`) - the most detailed and verbose information about the application flow,
 - `Debug` (`1`) - useful information during the development process (eg. local environment bug investigation),
 - `Information` (`2`) - usually important information about the application flow that can be useful for diagnostics and flow,
-- `Warning` (`3`) - potential unexpected application event or error that's not blocking flow (eg. operation was successfully saved to database but notification failed) or transient error occurred but was succeeded after retry),
+- `Warning` (`3`) - potential unexpected application event or error that's not blocking flow (eg. operation was successfully saved to the database but notification failed) or transient error occurred but was succeeded after retry),
-- `Error` (`4`) - unexpected application error - eg. not record found to update, database timeout, argument exception etc.,
+- `Error` (`4`) - unexpected application error - eg. no record found to update, database timeout, argument exception etc.,
-- `Critical` (`5`) - informing about critical events that require immediate action like application or system crash, end of disk space or database in irrecoverable state,
+- `Critical` (`5`) - informing about critical events that require immediate action like application or system crash, end of disk space or database in the irrecoverable state,
 - `None` (`6`) - means no logs at all, used usually in the configuration to disable logging for selected category.

 It's important to keep in mind that `Trace` and `Debug` should not be used on production, and should be used only for development/debugging purposes (`Trace` is by default disabled).
-Because of theirs characteristic they may contain sensitive application information to be effective (eg. system secrets, PII/GDPR Data).
-Because of that we need to be sure that on production environment they are disabled as that may end up with security leak.
+Because of their characteristic, they may contain sensitive application information to be effective (eg. system secrets, PII/GDPR Data).
+Because of that, we need to be sure that on production environment they are disabled as that may end up with security leak.
-As they're also verbose, then keeping them on production system may increase significantly cost of logs storage.
-Plus too much logs make them unreadable and hard to read.
+As they're also verbose, then keeping them on the production system may increase significantly cost of logs storage.
+Plus too many logs make them unreadable and hard to read.

 #### Log Categories

-Each logger instance needs to have assigned category.
-Categories allows to group logs messages (as category will be added to each log entry).
+Each logger instance needs to have an assigned category.
+Categories allow to group logs messages (as a category will be added to each log entry).
-By convention category should be passed as type parameter of [ILogger<T>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger-1?view=dotnet-plat-ext-3.1).
+By convention category should be passed as the type parameter of [ILogger<T>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger-1?view=dotnet-plat-ext-3.1).
 Usually it's the class that we're injecting logger, eg.

 ```csharp
 [Route("api/Reservations")]